Interpretation of Blood Results CPD Module (minimum 10 attendees)

 For NMC revalidation the module is equivalent to a minimum of 11 hours CPD (7 virtual, 4 online) plus hours to complete competencies in practice.

-A very warm welcome to our Interpretation of Blood Results CPD Module.
 The aim of this module is to provide Practitioners with a sound and safe knowledge of the common blood results in both primary and secondary care.
 This module has three distinct but interrelated and interdependent elements.
 The first being the virtual or face to face classes, secondly online learning resources and finally, a competency framework that needs to be completed in clinical practice.
 All three elements have a clear focus on high quality and safe clinical practice and are based on relevant evidence based clinical policies, guidelines and best practice.

 The CPD Module content uses a variety of teaching methods to ensure that the lessons are interesting and relevant to clinical practice.
 You will find unique expert video presentations and relevant key resources.
 These learning material are essential in meeting the learning outcomes and for completing the competence framework.

 At the end of the online element of the module you will be asked to complete a quiz and an evaluation form.
 A certificate of completion will then be forwarded to you.
 You will then need to complete the competency framework with the support of a competent mentor/supervisor or colleagues within clinical practice.
 You are encourage to include both the certificate, learning outcomes and the completed competency framework within your professional portfolio and your work based appraisal process as evidence of your continuing professional development.